 My kid has a weird rash?
 I’m calling my mom.
 Teenager going through some stuff?
 Calling mom.
 Thinking of moving/changing careers/doing something different in any way?
 At least an hour call with my mom - minimum.
 These things must be sorted, examined, re-examined, discussed, five side conversations must branch off of it, and then we must circle back and summarize.

 I’m writing this after just wrapping up a ninety minute “therapy session” where we discussed a wide range of intellectual topics such as who got the best bargain on end of season outdoor decor items, the ridiculous amount of sass I got from my teenager over the weekend, and how the butts of everyone on her side of the family suddenly deflate from a shapely bubble to a wide pancake somewhere between the ages of 35-40.
 Like I said, a wide range of topics.
-If our phones are ever tapped by “Big Brother,'' they are getting more than they ever bargained for.

 On too many occasions to count she has called me out on my stuff, talked me down from bouts with anxiety, passed along sage wisdom, and walked me through recipes, home remedies, and business matters.